diazdc/diazdc-pfb2019/Pandas.md

 You can think of a vector (also reffered to as an [array](https://docs.python.org/3/library/array.html)) as a type of list that contains a single data type and is optimized for parallel computing.
 For matricies and data frames, vectors are rows and columns.

-Rather that looping through individual values (scalars), we _apply_ operations to vectors.
+Rather that looping through individual values (scalars), we apply operations to vectors (rows/columns).
 That is, the vector is treated as a single object.

 If you frequently work dataframes or matricies, please consider reading this articles: